9matan/one-cpp-packer/README.md

 # one-cpp-packer
-Combine all includes files into one file.
+Pack all includes files into one file.